Hayyeh

-Hayyeh (حيه) (Note: Also romanized as Hayeh and Ḩayyeh; also known as Hayah) is a village in Zaz-e Gharbi Rural District of Zaz and Mahru District, Aligudarz County, Lorestan province, Iran.
+Hayyeh (حيه) (Note: Also romanized as Hayeh and Ḩayyeh; also known as Hayah) is a village in Zaz-e Gharbi Rural District of Zaz and Mahru District in Aligudarz County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 61 in 12 households.
 The following census in 2011 counted 66 people in 12 households.
 The 2016 census measured the population of the village as 90 people in 27 households.